gumaerc-testorg/15.071-spring-2017/content/pages/visualization/assignment-7.md

 What is the most common length of time served, according to this histogram?

-Exercise 9

-&nbsp;Between 2 and 3 months&nbsp;
+ Between 2 and 3 months

-&nbsp;Between 3 and 4 months&nbsp;
+ Between 3 and 4 months

-&nbsp;Between 4 and 5 months&nbsp;
+ Between 4 and 5 months

-&nbsp;Between 5 and 6 months&nbsp;
+ Between 5 and 6 months

-Explanation

-You can create this histogram with the following command:

-ggplot(data = parole, aes(x = time.served)) + geom\_histogram(binwidth = 1)

-The highest bar corresponds to between 4 and 5 months.

-CheckShow Answer

 ## Problem 4.2 - Time Served

 Change the binwidth to 0.1 months.
 Now what is the most common length of time served, according to the histogram?

-Exercise 10

-&nbsp;Between 2.1 and 2.2 months&nbsp;
+ Between 2.1 and 2.2 months

-&nbsp;Between 3.0 and 3.1 months&nbsp;
+ Between 3.0 and 3.1 months

-&nbsp;Between 4.2 and 4.3 months &nbsp;
+ Between 4.2 and 4.3 months

-&nbsp;Between 4.8 and 4.9 months&nbsp;
+ Between 4.8 and 4.9 months

-Explanation

 You can change the binwidth by using the following command:

 ggplot(data = parole, aes(x = time.served)) + geom\_histogram(binwidth = .1)

-Now, the highest bar corresponds to between 3.0 and 3.1 months.

 Be careful when choosing the binwidth - it can significantly affect the interpretation of a histogram!
 When visualizing histograms, it is always a good idea to vary the bin size in order to understand the data at various granularities.

-CheckShow Answer

 ## Problem 4.3 - Time Served